Some mathematical details of the method of Herget

-The method of Herget is really a pretty simple one; that is the main reason I decided to use it to determine initial orbits in my FIND_ORB orbit determination software.
+The method of Herget is really a pretty simple one; that is the main reason I decided to use it to determine initial orbits in my Find_Orb orbit determination software.
 If someone asked me to stand up at a chalkboard and explain how it works, or to sit down at a computer and write a program for it, I could do so without cracking open a book or having to wave my hands when I got to the hard parts... this is not true of the methods of Laplace, Olbers, or Gauss.
 Also, it can make use of many observations and can account for perturbed orbits; the others can only use three and assume unperturbed motion.

-The C/C++ source code I use for FIND_ORB is posted on this site; click here for details.
+The C/C++ source code I use for Find_Orb is posted on this site; click here for details.
 If you're a decent C programmer, this might be a reasonable way to learn about the method of Herget (and about least-squares corrections to orbits and several other basic concepts).
 However, the following mathematical description is probably of more interest, even to C programmers.

 The method works as follows.
 Suppose you have a set of observations for an object, in right ascension and declination.
-You start out by assuming that you know the distance to the object for two of those observations... these are the R1 and R2 that FIND_ORB asks for.
-FIND_ORB also chooses the first and last observation, which seems to help the method avoid strange divergences.
+You start out by assuming that you know the distance to the object for two of those observations... these are the R1 and R2 that Find_Orb asks for.
+Find_Orb also chooses the first and last observation, which seems to help the method avoid strange divergences.

-(1) Start out with a "guessed" initial velocity V1 = (vx1, vy1, vz1),
+(1) The first and simplest approximation is to start out with a "guessed" initial velocity V1 = (vx1, vy1, vz1),

 vx1 = (x2 - x1) / delta_t vy1 = (y2 - y1) / delta_t vz1 = (z2 - z1) / delta_t